-The Plan for allocating Credits in the State supports the needs and priorities as defined in the current State of Connecticut Consolidated Plan for Housing and Community Development ("ConPlan") and the current Annual Action Plan, as required by the National Affordable Housing Act of 1990 ("Act").
+The Plan for allocating Credits in the State supports the needs and priorities as defined in the current State of Connecticut ConPlan and the current Annual Action Plan, as required by the National Affordable Housing Act of 1990 (the "Act").
 The Act requires that the ConPlan govern the allocation of Federal funds by the State.
-The ConPlan also is required to be consistent with the State of Connecticut Conservation and Development Policies Plan ("C&D Policies Plan").
-The C&D Policies Plan includes policies for the development of affordable rental housing.

 The Plan will not undertake a separate needs assessment or establishment of goals and objectives, but incorporates by reference the needs assessment of the ConPlan and adapts its specific priorities for rental housing for use in the Plan.
 Additionally, the Plan similarly adapts relevant housing policies of the C&D Policies Plan.